CHEMMAT 304 : The Future of Energy

 Class Representatives in each class can take feedback to the department and faculty staff-student consultative committees.

 Student feedback is highly valued, listened to, and used to improve this course.
-For example, CHEMMAT 304 has become a course that is well-liked because of the
+Based on the 2024 SET feedback, CHEMMAT 304 keeps featuring

 • approachable teaching staff and friendly classroom environment ('relational learning' pedagogy),

-• constructive alignment of topics, learning outcomes, content and assessment,
+• constructive alignment and student-centred design of topics, learning outcomes, content and assessment,

 • optimisation of workload,

-• formative and effective individual feedback ('assessment for learning' pedagogy),
+• formative and effective individual feedback ('assessment for/as learning' pedagogy),

 • the engaging style of assignments ('authentic assessment' pedagogy),